rairongf/rairongf/README.md

 ### About me

 I am passionate about learning and developing for mobile and web.
-<br/>I will be a leading Mobile and Front-end developer 🚀
+<br/>I will be a leading Full-stack developer 🚀

 <br/>🎓 I have a **Bachelor's degree in Computer Engineering** from **[Inatel](https://inatel.br/home/)**
 <br/>👷 Currently working as a **Mid-level Developer** at **[b2ml](https://b2ml.com.br/)**